Tiger Card FAQs

 If I get a replacement Tiger Card, will everything still work on it immediately?

 Yes, your TigerCASH, Paw Points and meal plans will take immediate effect.
-Access to your residence hall may be delayed as your new Tiger Card may need to be reprogrammed in Grace King Hall.
+Access to your residence hall may be delayed as your new Tiger Card may need to be reprogrammed at the front desk of your residence hall.

 My card doesn’t work in certain areas of campus (I.E. Rec.
 Center, Res.
 Halls etc.) What’s wrong?

-Automatically check to make sure the information on the card matches the information in our systems.
-If everything matches and the card is in good shape, refer the student to the particular department.
-There, they can check their system, more than likely a privilege needs to be added and that department is the only one with access to add such a privilege.
+The Tiger Card Office can check to make sure the information on the card matches the information in our systems.
+If everything matches and the card is in good shape, our office can refer the student to the particular department.
+The specific department can check their system and advise the student on a resolution.
+In most cases, a privilege needs to be added and that department is the only one with access to add such a privilege.

 What happens if my name, Social Security Number, or classification status changes?